lem-ma/bscript/README.md

 # bscript
 `bscript` is a play-thing scripting language.
 It cannot be compiled to an executable, but could be executed by typing `bscript $(FILE_NAME)`.
 Every commands are seperated by newline.

 There are only 999 `double` variables named `v001`, `v002`, `v003`, ..., `v999`.
 Note that whatever the number is, one must turn it into three digits by adding `0` in the front. e.g. expressions like `v7` should be changed to `v007`, `v12` to `v012` etc.

+For comments, begin the line with an `#`.
+Note that comments cannot be in the first line of the file.

 It currently supports the following syntaxes (here, `$(INTEGER)` should be some number between 1 and 999; `$(STRING_LITERAL)` is some string literal; `$(EXPRESSION)` is an expression consists of `||, &&, ==, !=, >=, <=, >, <, -, +, %, /, *, !`, `v001` to `v009`, and floating-point numbers, and *no* parentheses.
 These operators are stated according to their priorities):
 * `s $(STRING_LITERAL)` prints the string to the output stream.
 Note that there is no need to add quotation marks to the string literal.